davidmoten/rxjava-extras/README.md

 Observable<Item> items = Serialized.read(file);
 ```

-To write a stream of `Item` to a file like this:
+To write a stream of `Item` to a file:

 ```java
 Serialized.write(items, file, false).subscribe();